tribalknowledgepage/tribalknowledgepage.github.io/content/posts/powershell cheatsheet.md

 Get-Command -CommandType Cmdlet | ?{$_.Source -match "PKI"}
 ```

-List all commands in a module by running:
+List all commands in a module by running
 ```powershell
 Get-Command -Module <module name>
 ```